digitaldesigndj/digitaldesigndj.com/src/documents/about.html.md

 The site is built frontend and back in JavaScript.

+### Building and Deploying

+Building and Depoying websites is something I find enjoyable.
+I think it similar to the allure of a new 'Hello World' program.
+The build process is awesome, because I get to use the terminal with its

 [NodeJS](http://nodejs.org/) and [NPM](http://npmjs.org) are used to manage scripts on the backend

 I use [AMD](http://en.wikipedia.org/wiki/Asynchronous_module_definition) via [RequireJS](http://requirejs.org) on the client side to mangage dependencies and optimize the final output.